Dr Chris FordSenior Lecturer in Accounting & Management

-Prior to joining the department as a PhD student in 2012 I worked first as as Corporate Recovery specialist for Deloitte, then spent 15 years running my own international mountain bike travel and training company.
-During this time I worked around the world with multiple partner organisations, while also operating at the highest level in outdoor education, coach education and leadership development for two National Governing Bodies of Sport in the UK.
-I have a back catalogue of some 50 magazine and newspaper publications on various coaching and leadership subjects, and was a sponsored athlete for Adidas, Trek, and Gore Industries.
-My current challenge is to try and find ways to translate these experiences into something useful for my current work, and achieve an equivalent publication rate in leading accounting and management journals...which may take some time.
+Prior to his return to academia in 2012, Chris worked first as as Corporate Recovery specialist for Deloitte, then spent 15 years running the international mountain bike travel and training company that he founded in 1996.
+During this time he worked around the world with multiple partner organisations, while also operating at the highest level in outdoor education, coach education and leadership development for two National Governing Bodies of Sport in the UK.
+Chris has a back catalogue of some 50 magazine and newspaper publications on various coaching and leadership subjects, was a sponsored athlete for Adidas, Trek, and Gore Industries, and his PR claim to fame is that he wrote and starred in the most viewed mountain bike skills coaching video (2.6m hits and rising) of all time!

 Managing Digitally Mediated Business Model Development at the Stevenage Bioscience Catalyst

 18/05/2015 → 01/11/2015

 01/01/2012 → 30/09/2015